The Act specifies a complaint can be finalised in one of a number of ways:

 - Lapsed by the Commissioner if there is no response to attempts by the Commission's conciliation officers to contact the complainant, or if the person does not provide information to actively pursue the complaint

 - Withdrawn by the complainant at any time.
-This can occur if the complainant is satisfied with the initial response from the respondent, or has, achieved a satisfactory resolution of their complaint
+This can occur following the initial response from the respondent, elected to move to another jurisdiction, or cannot provide evidence

-- Conciliated when both complainant and respondent achieve mutually agreed outcome or outcomes
+- Resolved by conciliation when both complainant and respondent achieve mutually agreed outcome or outcomes

 - Referred to the State Administrative Tribunal by the Commissioner if it cannot be conciliated and the Commissioner believes there is an arguable case

 - Dismissed by the Commissioner if it is lacking in substance, misconceived, vexatious or frivolous.
-A complainant can request in writing that a dismissed complaint be referred to the Tribunal after dismissal.
+A complainant can in writing require that a dismissed complaint be referred to the Tribunal.

 Time taken to resolve complaints

 The Commission aims to investigate and conciliate or finalise complaints in a timely manner without compromising the ability of all participants to be treated fairly and achieve satisfactory outcomes.

 In 2018-19 78.7% complaints resolved in under six months, and 97.7% in under 12 months.
 The average length of time taken to resolve complaints has increased to 4.1 months compared to the previous year’s average of 3.9 months; this is due to the increasing complexity of issues raised.